HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/installation/index.md

 ![](../../../../assets/Leap_homepage.png)

 !!!notes
-    - The value options for your custom values file are documented [in the Leap documentation](https://opensource.hcltechsw.com/leap-doc/9.3.5/deploy_container_kubernetes_openliberty.html).
-The procedure is similar to the instructions in the topic [Prepare Configuration page for DX](../../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration.md).
-    - For more details on deploying Leap, refer to the [Deploying to a Container (Kubernetes) Platform - Open Liberty](https://opensource.hcltechsw.com/leap-doc/9.3.8/kubernetes_helm_deployment.html) section of the HCL Leap product documentation.
+    - For more details on deploying Leap, go to [the Kubernetes Helm deployment](https://opensource.hcltechsw.com/leap-doc/9.3.8/kubernetes_helm_deployment.html) section of the HCL Leap product documentation.
     - It is recommended that you perform the [post-deployment tasks](https://help.hcltechsw.com/Leap/9.3.2/in_setting_up_environment.html) for HCL Leap.